intpixpro/Apps-on-EKS/README.md

 ## 4. Workspace prepration

-Using below command we initialise our workspace for the following reasons:
+By using the command below we initialise our workspace for the following reasons:

-- get kubeconfig to manage the Kubernetes cluster
+- to get kubeconfig to manage the Kubernetes cluster
-- import gpg key to decrypt secrets
+- to import gpg key to decrypt secrets
-- create two namespaces - project and monitoring
+- to create two namespaces - project and monitoring

 ```shell
 $ make init_workspace
 ```

->During script execution you will be asked to provide passphrase to perform importing of gpg key.
+>During script execution you will be asked to provide passphrase to import the gpg key.

 ```
 secret